Police in Cambridgeshire, UK, are investigating a viral video of one of its police officers pulling over a Black driver in Ely.

 "Maybe not today," the officer says, before maintaining that he has "stopped a lot of white people", adding: "I'm not a racist, but I'm doing my job."

 The driver in the video – who wishes to remain anonymous – told CambridgeshireLive that he decided to upload the video to Facebook over the weekend after hearing about the George Floyd protests on the news.
 "I didn’t report it, mainly because I was scared, I guess, because obviously I felt like they were targeting me.
 I didn’t want any reprisals or repercussions or any more problems from them, really.
 We've had the radio on at work, and that’s how I heard about what had happened in the United States.
 I thought now’s the time to get it out there and do something about it."

 The Facebook video has since been watched over 84,000 times, and reposted on other social media platforms.
 One Twitter upload has been watched 2.5 million times.

 Ely East councillor Matt Downey tweeted: "If you don't believe that people in Cambridgeshire get racially profiled, watch this video.
 An officer outright admits to stopping a man just because he's black and wouldn't have stopped him if he was white."

-Cambridgeshire Constabulary told VICE UK that it was unable to comment on the video as it is now the subject of a formal complaint and is being investigated by its professional standards department.
+Cambridgeshire Constabulary told VICE UK that it was unable to comment on the video as it was currently being investigated by its professional standards department.